leighebryant/Zoo/README.md

 # Zoo
-Creating a zoo in Javscript
+Creating a zoo in Javscript with prototypes and constructors

 https://leighebryant.github.io/Zoo/